Artist Resources

 How much does it cost to sell on Signo?

-$30/month flat subscription.
-No listing fees, no commission, no hidden charges.
-The only deduction from sales is Stripe's payment processing fee (~1.75% + 30c).
+Free until your first sale.
+After that, it's $30/month — no listing fees, no commission, no hidden charges.
+No payment method is needed to sign up.
+The only deduction from sales is Stripe's processing fee (~1.75% + 30c).

 Can I cancel my subscription?

 Yes, cancel anytime.
-Your listings will be paused (not deleted) when your subscription ends.
+Your $30/month subscription only starts after your first sale.
+If you do cancel later, your listings will be paused (not deleted).
 Reactivate anytime to make them live again.

 How long does the review process take?

-Most submissions are reviewed within 24-48 hours.
-If we need changes, we'll send you specific feedback.
+Most submissions are reviewed within 24–48 hours.
+If we need changes, we send specific feedback.

 What happens if a buyer disputes an order?